DhayanidhiKB/SeleniumWithDocker/README.md

 Prerequisites
 Before you get started, ensure you have the following installed on your machine:

-1.Docker
+1. Docker
-2.Java
+2. Java
-3.AN IDE (IntelliJ)
+3. AN IDE (IntelliJ)
-4.Google Chrome (for local execution)
+4. Google Chrome (for local execution)
-5.Maven
+5. Maven

 Getting Started